KenYew/python-playground/HIDDEN.md

   findPathsRecursive(root, requiredSum, currentPath, allPaths) return allPaths

-def findPathsRecursive(currentNode, requiredSum, currentPath, allPaths):
+def findPathsRecursive(currentNode, runningSum, currentPath, allPaths):
   # 1: Base case for when we reach the branch end with None child nodes and leaf.value != sum
   if currentNode is None:
     return